-IPAM’s co-founder and former director Mark L. Green and his family established a generous endowment in 2012 to support an annual lecture series at IPAM.
+IPAM’s co-founder and former director Mark L. Green and his family established a generous endowment in 2011 to support an annual lecture series at IPAM.
+In 2017, they made a second gift to expand the series to two per year.
 Since 2012, the Green Family Lecture Series has attracted speakers of the highest international stature.
 Their lectures cover topics of interest to IPAM participants, the university audience and the broader community.

 The Green Family Lectures are advertised broadly to the relevant communities.
 The first talk is meant for the general public.
 The second “research lecture” is intended for those with a general background in science and math.
 The third talk is on the lecturer’s current research, and the audience is smaller and possesses scientific expertise on the subject.
 It is often part of an IPAM workshop.
-The first and second talks are held in a large lecture hall on campus, to accommodate an audience of 100 or more; no RSVP is requested.
+The first and second talks are held in a large lecture hall on campus, to accommodate an audience of 200 or more; no RSVP is requested.
 The third is held at IPAM, and registration is required.
-We video record most lectures and make them available on IPAM’s website and YouTube Channel.
+With the lecturer’s permission we video record the lectures and make them available on IPAM’s website and YouTube Channel.

 Wendelin Werner (ETH Zurich) works at the interface of probability theory with complex analysis and mathematical physics.
 He received the Fields Medal in 2006 for his work on stochastic Loewner evolution and the geometry of two-dimensional Brownian motion.
 His other awards include the Fermat Prize, the Loève Prize, and SIAM’s George Pólya Prize, shared with his collaborators Gregory Lawler and Oded Schramm.
 He became a member of the French Academy of Sciences in 2008.